Danil-Kutnyy/Neuroevolution/README.md

 ## Gene transcription and expression
 ### Gene transcription
-All cells start with some genome and a protein, such as `AAAATTGCATAACGACGACGGC`.
+First and single cell of NN, before strating development process, has some genome(which evolves over generations) and a protein - `AAAATTGCATAACGACGACGGC`.
 What does this protein do?

 ![r/artificial](https://preview.redd.it/jllu4rgn6eia1.jpg?width=318&format=pjpg&auto=webp&v=enabled&s=14021fa3d36360831e3bf8196a154de96426007e)